CLW - Clearwater Paper Corporation

 What is CLW?

 CLW is the ticker symbol for Clearwater Paper Corporation, a listed security.
-Clearwater Paper Corporation manufactures and supplies bleached paperboards, and consumer and parent roll tissues in the United States and internationally.
-It operates through two segments, Pulp and Paperboard, and Consumer Products.
+Clearwater Paper Corporation is an enterprise engaged in the manufacturing and supply of bleached paperboards, alongside various tissue products for consumers and parent roll applications, serving both the United States and international markets.
+Its operations are structured into two distinct divisions: Pulp and Paperboard, and Consumer Products.
 Listed on NYSE.
 CLW is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the CLW options snapshot look like today?